Last Updated on

 Through Peñasco to Taos

-Meanwhile, the scenery continues as the High Road to Taos from Santa Fe passes through Carson National Forest.
+Meanwhile, the scenery continues as the High Road to Taos passes through Carson National Forest.
 Beyond the locale of Vadito, Routes 76 and 518 intersect.
 Continue left on 518.
-After that the High Road to Taos tops out at just over 8,500 ft.
+After that this scenic byway tops out at just over 8,500 feet.

 Descend toward Taos, stopping off in the village of Ranchos de Taos on the way.
 Here, an ancient square surrounds the mission church of San Francisco de Asis, purported to be one of the most photographed and painted churches in the world.

 I mentioned hot springs earlier; from Ranchos de Taos you are only several miles from a rather relaxing soak.
 Ponce de Leon hot springs are about 3 miles up the road from the church – it’s free to visit and you may certainly have the place all to yourself.